aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/series/_index.md

 ```

-Represents if the color of points is varied.
+Represents whether the color of points is varied.
 The chart must contain only one series or this chart is a pie chart.

 **Returns:**
 boolean